openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 This feature is useful for verifying boluses, TBRs, basal changes that were given but you may be unsure if they completed.
 The remaining categories are useful in general for troubleshooting issues and determining the order of events that occurred leading up to a failure.

-* Go to the Omnipod (POD) tab and press the POD MGMT [1] button to access the Pod management screen.
+* Go to the Omnipod (POD) tab and press the POD MGMT [1] button to access the pod management screen.
 * Press the Pod history [2] button to access the pod history screen.

    .. image:: ../images/Omnipod_History1.png
-     :alt: Acccess pod history
+     :alt: Access pod history

 * On the Pod history screen the default category of All [1] is displayed showing the Date and Time [2] of all pod Actions [3] and Results [4] in reverse chronological order.
 * Use your phone’s back button two times to return to the Omnipod (POD) tab in the main AAPS interface.